This post may contain affiliate links. Please read our disclosure policy.

 Garlic Crunch and Tomato Butter

-• In the same pan, sauté the sun-dried tomatoes and tomato paste over medium heat for 3 minutes.
+• Remove the oil, and sauté the sun-dried tomatoes and tomato paste over medium heat for 3 minutes.
 Let cool completely.

 • In a bowl, combine the softened butter, chopped garlic, tomato mixture, and salt.
 Mix until fully incorporated.